 \section{Abstract}

 We study theoretically the quantum phase transition from a metal to a Wigner-Mott insulator at fractional commensurate filling on a two-leg ladder.
-We show that a continuous transition out of a symmetry preserving Luttinger liquid metal is possible where the onset of insulating behavior is accompanied by the breaking of the lattice translation symmetry.
+We show that a continuous transition out of a symmetry-preserving Luttinger liquid metal is possible where the onset of insulating behavior is accompanied by the breaking of the lattice translation symmetry.
 At fillings $\nu = 1/m$ per spin per unit cell, we find that the spin degrees of freedom also acquire a gap at the Wigner-Mott transition for odd integer $m$.
-In contrast for even integer $m$, the spin sector remains gapless and the resulting insulator is a ladder analog of the two dimensional spinon surface state.
-In both cases a charge neutral spinless mode remains gapless across the Wigner-Mott transition.
-We discuss physical properties of these transitions, and comment on insights obtained for thinking about continuous Wigner-Mott transitions in two dimensional systems which are being studied in moire materials.
+In contrast for even integer $m$, the spin sector remains gapless and the resulting insulator is a ladder analog of the two-dimensional spinon surface state.
+In both cases, a charge neutral spinless mode remains gapless across the Wigner-Mott transition.
+We discuss physical properties of these transitions, and comment on insights obtained for thinking about continuous Wigner-Mott transitions in two-dimensional systems which are being studied in moire materials.